npolley/CircumSpectrum/src/CORALIE/README.md

    - `bash CORALIE_gui.sh`, or
    - `Rscript CORALIE.R` (or `shiny::runApp("CORALIE.R")` from R).
 4. Open the URL printed in the console if your browser does not open automatically.
-5. In the sidebar, select **Analysis Interface** (Tier 1 by default), then move through tiers as needed.

 ## Tier 1 – Compare fingerprints to a reference

-Use Tier 1 to compare multiple fingerprints (e.g. cohorts, conditions, timepoints) against a common reference assay.
+Use Tier 1 to compare multiple fingerprints (e.g. cohorts, conditions, timepoints) within a common reference assays.

 Typical workflow:

 1. **Select reference assay**
-   - Choose the fingerprint that will serve as the reference (e.g. a control cohort or baseline condition).
+   - Choose flux assays that will serve as the reference(s) (e.g. a control cohort or baseline condition).
 2. **Select comparison fingerprints**
-   - Pick two or more additional fingerprints to compare against the reference.
+   - Pick two or more additional fingerprints to compare against the reference assay(s).
 3. **Configure display options**
    - Choose whether to visualize differences at the subsystem level, aggregate metrics, or other summary views exposed in the UI.
 4. **Generate plots**